GensaGames/Dashcam-Speed-Detection/README.md

 Even from the initial sentence of the task (with processing video), which gives us hint to move in RNN directions, we had few examples of MLP.
 In our examples, we might represent features as delta changes between frames, where tried to achive some kind of Compressing during Timeline.

 After some minor updates in Preprocessing behavior, we used different types of MLP, with different structure.
 However, this work, didn't effect model learning, and it was hard to resolve pattern in delta changes over time.
 Even with no Regularization, model didn't fit training samples.
-No Graphics here.
-No Samples.

-Why 2D-CNN also included here, because we supposed to have such model, with Convolution over Delta changes.
-Comparing to previous MLP where we might have few Frames on Timeline (which Flatten into row of features), for this case, we had only one delta Frame over previous.
-Again in our testing it seems real to find correct Windows for Convolution in delta changes over time.
-But not so good after validation.
+As for 2D-CNN, Convolution over Delta changes might work too.
+For the testing, it find correct Windows for patterns in delta changes over time, and not so good for a validation.

 <br/>

 ### 3.2 RNN and LSTM

 Back to initial thoughts, RNN should have enough velocity on data over time.
 One more pros here, it's number of the inputs.
 Comparing to the previous methods, where we Flatten few frames (based on Timeline) into one blob features, here we can consume frames one by one.
-And finally we can see some progress in Model validation.
-It was good for next steps, but we didn't enough for working solution.
+But for validation this model doesn't suite at all, even Plot below seems to be fine.

 <img src="https://raw.githubusercontent.com/GensaGames/Toy-Model-Checking/master/files/2.1-2.3/lstm-sample-over-iteration.png" width="600" height="300" />

 3.2.1.
 Velocity of RNN model on some Preprocessor Combinations.
+TYPO.
+By `Number of Iter(I)` there is Number of Samples, during bath minibatch learning.
 <br/><br/>